Bayesian Active Learning for Bayesian Model Updating: the Art of Acquisition Functions and Beyond: Numerical Experiments and Engineering Applications

 As observed in Figure \ref{fig:BQU4}, a similar phenomenon appears, i.e., to capture the two bifurcated modal regions, each acquisition function required more model evaluations than in the previous three cases.
-It is also seen that, for this example, the PVC function perfectly captured the behavior of the posterior throughout the support of the prior, but it also consumed the most model calls, which is 111.
+It is also seen that, for this example, the PVC function perfectly captured the behavior of the posterior throughout the support of the prior, but it also consumed the most energy function calls, which is 111.
 By contrast, the PEUR function required only 59 model calls to capture the behavior of all modal regions with acceptable accuracy.
 Still, all four acquisition functions produced accurate estimates of model evidence.
+Thus, the cost of the four acquisition function can be quite different from each other, and the specific choice in practical use depends on user's preference.
+For example, if the accuracy of model evidence is more preferable, then the PEUR function may be the best choice as it consumes the least energy function calls to reach the same level of accuracy for model evidence.